peterhinch/micropython-async/v3/docs/EVENTS.md

  * `put_nowait` Arg: the object to put on the queue.
 Raises `IndexError` if the queue is full.
 If the calling code ignores the exception the oldest item in the queue will be overwritten.
 In some applications this can be of use.
+ * `peek` No arg.
+Returns oldest entry without removing it from the queue.
+This is a superset of the CPython compatible methods.

 Asynchronous methods:
  * `put` Arg: the object to put on the queue.
 If the queue is full, it will